blue-luke/typescript/README.txt

 The typeof operator is useful when writing type guards.
 It can check if a variable is a 'string', 'number', 'boolean', or 'symbol'
 So, type of can't check for custom or complex types

+Lesson 6: Advanced object types

+This is a class with a type-safe method class Robot {
+  identify(id: number) {
+    console.log(`beep!
+I'm ${id}`);
+  }
+}
+Types should always help make our code safer, without imposing restrictions on how we write and organize our code.

+There’s another way to define types with the interface keyword The biggest difference between interface and type is that interface can only be used to type objects, while type can be used to type objects, primitives, and more.
+As it turns out, type is more versatile and functional than interface.
+So why would we use interface?
+Because interfaces are only used for objects, which are integral to object oriented programming (OOP)

+The interface keyword in TypeScript is especially good for adding types to a class, since interface is constrained to typed objects and using class is a way to program with objects We use interface with the implements keyword
+This helps us apply oject typing to all objects instantiated by a class

+interface Directory {
+  addFile: (name: string) => void;
+}

+class DesktopDirectory implements Directory {
+  addFile(name: string) {
+    console.log(`Adding file: ${name}`);
+  }

+  showPreview(name: string) {
+    console.log(`Opening preview of file: ${name}`);
+  }
+}

+const Desktop = new DesktopDirectory();

+We can also type-safe nested objects, eg constructor props (things that class objects are initialised with)

+Generally - we us colons to type things and = to instantiate things

+We can also compose types of smaller sub-types, making it easier to pick and choose how we type out classes

+This is composed types;
+interface About {
+  general: General;
+}

+interface General {
+  id: number;
+  name: string;
+  version: Version;
+}

+interface Version {
+  versionNumber: number;
+}

+We can also extend one interface, copying all of its types and extending them

+Questions:
+- Do we have a prescriptive hierarchy of types in our codebase?
+- Do we have a visual hierarchy?
+- Do we have a list of basic custom types implemented across the codebase?

+This tutorial uses an old version of js, not using the Promise syntax

+TypeScript allows us to make some type members optional: interface OptionsType {
+  name: string;
+  size?: string;
+}

+We can then combine this with type guards to execute a function only if it is there

+We can define variable property names within an object type with an index signature An index signature uses syntax like: [propertyName: string]: string.